psidnell/ofexport2/README.md

 #### Save Useful Commands as Scripts ####

-Keeping any more complex commands you use frequently as scripts saves a lot of time.
+Keep regularly used commands as scripts to save time.

 Here's one of my base scripts as an example.